jeremiahsnapp/dev-lxc/README.md

 https://chef-tier.lxc resolves to the frontend.

-Typical ponyville and wonderbolts orgs, users, knife.rb and keys are automatically created.
+Typical ponyville and wonderbolts orgs, users, knife.rb and keys are automatically created in the bootstrap backend server in /srv/piab/users.

 Show the status of the cluster.